What’s the difference between a chief of staff vs. an executive assistant?

 Casnocha didn't just handle tasks — he identified and capitalized on opportunities others missed, turning gaps into strategic advantages.

-The hidden power of executive assistants
+The hidden power of Executive Assistants

 While Chiefs of Staff get attention for their strategic impact, elite Executive Assistants often create equally powerful leverage through less visible means.